westpoint-robotics/usma_mavros/README.md

 3. If operating in mocap, follow the [usma_optitrack](https://github.com/westpoint-robotics/usma_optitrack) instructions for set up motion capture.

-  - Configure the PX4 to operate in mocap using [external position estimation] (https://dev.px4.io/en/ros/external_position_estimation.html).
+   -Configure the PX4 to operate in mocap using [external position estimation] (https://dev.px4.io/en/ros/external_position_estimation.html).

-  - Instructions are included to build from source.
+   -Instructions are included to build from source.
 The firmware can also be downloaded [here] (http://px4-travis.s3.amazonaws.com/Firmware/stable/px4fmu-v2_lpe.px4).
  - Here is a summary of firmware parameters:
   - The `sys_companion` field is set 921600.
   - `ATT_EXT_HDG_M` parameter is set to 1 (when using vision_pose topic).